Mullayam/ai-cctv-monitoring/readme.md

 - Uses LangGraph to analyze detections and decide event severity (normal vs. suspicious).
 - Determines if an alert should be triggered or just logged.

-### **Temporal Analysis**:

-- Tracks trends over time (e.g., queue congestion spikes).
-- Differentiates between short-term anomalies and long-term trends.

 ### Automated Report
 - Number of unauthorized access events.Queue congestion trends.Suspicious behavior occurrences.
-- Formats reports in JSON, CSV, or PDF for store managers.
+- Formats reports in JSON

 # Workflow Overview